Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/imp-qmvprojects.md

 ### Model View Page

 The Model View Page allows users to view imported models and see model element properties.
-It leverages the Twinit IafViewer component to display the 2D/2D mdoels.
+It leverages the Twinit IafViewer component to display the 2D/3D models.

 ### Page Handler